galaxie500/blog/_posts/2021-08-10-airbnb-timeserie-eda.md

 #### Count reviews received for each listing each month

 As you probably already know, `folium` creates great interactive maps for visualization, here I am going to create a heat map along with time stamp by using its `HeatMapWithTime` plugin, before that there still some processing work need to complete in order to fit our data to the plugin.
-[Demo](https://github.com/python-visualization/folium/blob/master/examples/HeatMapWithTime.ipynb).
+[A simple Demo](https://github.com/python-visualization/folium/blob/master/examples/HeatMapWithTime.ipynb).

 First, count how many reviews each listing received each day, then change the time range to Month, that is to record how many reviews each listing received each month.
 The reason that change time range from day to month is we don't want the final display moving too frequently so that we can clearly spot the moving trend.